 I read PR Daily’s piece by David Rockland entitled PR Measurement beyond the Barcelona Principles and it quite rightly stated that AVE will not be missed.
-AVE, for those new to PR, stands for advertising value equivalent and is the practice of placing a value on PR as the cost of purchasing the same in advertising space.
+AVE, for those new to PR, stands for advertising value equivalency and is the practice of placing a value on PR as the cost of purchasing the same in advertising space.
 This was a common practice in the PR industry many years ago but with most progressive agencies and in house PR teams, it hasn’t even been mentioned or discussed for years.
 I would guarantee that over half of our agency has never heard of AVE.

 Regardless, last year in Barcelona 225 PR people who practice and care about moving PR measurement forward, agreed to the Barcelona Principles at the AMEC conference.
 The Principles focused on setting goals before you measure and to measure media with quantity and quality metrics, not AVEs.
 I was surprised that AVE was seen as so prevalent that its dismissal was second on the list of five focus areas for the Barcelona Principles.
 I believe that the key good measurement is making sure all measurement is transparent (and luckily transparency is the fifth focus area) and AVE is not transparent at all.
 Let’s all agree that.